SAP-samples/teched2023-DT167/exercises/ex2/README.md

-# Exercise 2 - Exercise 2 Description
+# Exercise 2 - Creating Business Roles and SAP Fiori Spaces and Pages

-In this exercise, we will create...
+In this exercise, we will create our first business roles and custom SAP Fiori Spaces and Pages.

-## Exercise 2.1 Sub Exercise 1 Description
+## Exercise 2.1 Creating Business Roles

 After completing these steps you will have created...